Version: eXtendFiles 1.8 and above

 Secret Access Key

-Enter the secret access key for your IAM User ins3.
+Enter the secret access key for your IAM User in S3.
+(If using IAM User)

 Additional Buckets